MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 In this folder you can find:
 * Document with the competitors analysis
-* Proof of moderated usability testing and interviews
+* Proofs of moderated usability testing and interviews
 * Document with the interview scripts for experienced and inexperienced users
 * Document with the usability testing scripts for experienced and inexperienced users
 * Document with the results of moderated usability testing and interviews
 * Document with the results of SUS evaluation of system state
 * Document with the answers to the survey (in Ukrainian)
-* Document with the answers to the survey (in Ukrainian)
+* Document with the results of the survey

 The results of heuristic audit and competitive analysis can be found in the common Figma file in the “As is state” tab.